kevingbb/lunchbytesNov2022/README.md

     ServiceBus.NamespaceName=$servicebusNamespace
 ```

-Let's check that the new version resolved the issue.
+We configured traffic splitting, so let's see that in action and check that the new version resolved the issue.
+First we will need to send multiple messages to the application.
+We can use the load testing tool `hey` to do that.

 ```bash
 # Send multiple messages to see canary testing (ie. traffic splitting)